 In this code, the n() function counts the number of observations (cars) in each (cyl, gear) group.

-The aggregate() function accepts (value_column ~ group_by_column), data frame, and function that does the counting in our case and returns the subset of unique counting group_wise.
+The aggregate() function accepts (value_column ~ group_by_column), a data frame, and a function that does the counting, in our case, and returns the subset of unique counts group-wise.

 df_people <- data.frame(